Homeschool Program for Auditory Processing Disorder

 - Poor reading skills.
 An inability to sound out words, i.e., to pick up the phonemes, the sounds inside words, required for natural reading.

 Language is incredibly complex, particularly the English language.
-The processing skills required to absorb the language in its various forms are demanding.
+Language processing and reading are demanding skills.
 Not surprisingly, many students fall short.
 This is why auditory processing problems lie at the heart of so many reading and learning issues.
 Left untreated, these difficulties can be a lifetime affliction.

 APD Impact on Learning

-Strong auditory processing in children is heavily correlated to grades, reading, homework behavior and enjoyment of learning.
+Strong auditory processing in children correlate to grades, reading, homework behavior and enjoyment of learning.
 It is a critical skill that underpins all learning.

 The consequences of auditory processing disorder on early learning are relatively obvious.
 If your child is not hearing you or his/her peers clearly, learning will be delayed.
 It also impacts expressive language — vocabulary, articulation and relating stories — often referred to as a language processing disorder.